Polyurethane sealers protect the surface underneath from water, moisture, scratches, and more.

 2. Wait For the Concrete To Dry

 To remove the cleaner residue from the surface, use a power washer, or water hose.

 Once its surface is clean and the cleaner residue is removed, wait until it dries.
 To speed up its drying process, squeeze the water off the surface.
 However, you still must wait 1-3 days for the concrete to dry.

 3. Use Concrete Filler

 If the surface is cracked, has holes, or is damaged, you must fix it before sealing it.
-If you don’t, the sealant will soak into the holes, and the finish will be uneven.
+If you don’t, the sealer will soak into the holes and create an uneven finish.

 - Use concrete filler or restoration caulk.

 - Squeeze the caulk into the cracks or holes and fill up as much as possible; don’t leave gaps between cracks, and fill the holes full.

 - Use a towel to remove the excess restoration filler, and let it dry.

 4. Mix the Polyurethane

 Before applying polyurethane, you must stir (or mix) it.
 To mix it, use a turning stick to stir the sealer for 5 minutes.
 Don’t stir too hard because air can get trapped inside the container, and you will get a bubbled finish.

 If you don’t mix it, the finish will be inconsistent and won’t dry properly.

 5. Apply The Polyurethane

 To apply polyurethane, use a paint roller or paintbrush.
 For small surfaces, use a paintbrush.
 For larger surfaces, use a paint roller.
 Pour a small amount of polyurethane over the large floor, then use a paint roller to spread it equally.

-Water-based polyurethane can last up to 5 years, while oil-based polyurethane lasts 10 years over a concrete surface.
+Water-based polyurethane lasts up to 5 years, while oil-based polyurethane lasts 10 years over a concrete surface.

 However, the durability of the sealers also depends on how much the surface is used.
-For high-traffic concrete, the sealant won’t last more than 3-4 years.
+For high-traffic concrete, the sealer won’t last more than 3-4 years.
 For low-traffic surfaces, it will last up to 10 years.